mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 ```
 Trinity --seqType fq --left [LEFT_READS] --right [RIGHT_READS] --output [OUTPUT_FOLDER] --SS_lib_type RF --CPU 48 --trimmomatic --full_cleanup --max_memory 350G --quality_trimming_params  "ILLUMINACLIP:novogene_adapter_sequences.fa:2:30:10:2:keepBothReads LEADING:3 TRAILING:3 MINLEN:36"
 ```
-I highly recommend reading Trinity's [Wiki site](https://github.com/trinityrnaseq/trinityrnaseq/wiki), which explains everything pretty well.
+I highly recommend reading Trinity's [Wiki site](https://github.com/trinityrnaseq/trinityrnaseq/wiki), which explains everything pretty well.<br/>

 See [02_Trinity](Scripts/02_Trinity) for a more in-depth overview of what we did.

 ## 4. SuperTranscripts
-[SuperTranscripts](https://github.com/trinityrnaseq/trinityrnaseq/wiki/SuperTranscripts) ([Davidson](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1284-1) et al. was inferred by collapsing splicing isoforms using the Trinity implementation.
-See [SuperTranscripts](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/03_SuperTranscript) for a more in-depth overview of what we did.
+[SuperTranscripts](https://github.com/trinityrnaseq/trinityrnaseq/wiki/SuperTranscripts) ([Davidson](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1284-1) et al. was inferred by collapsing splicing isoforms using the Trinity implementation. <br/>See [SuperTranscripts](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/03_SuperTranscript) for a more in-depth overview of what we did.

 ## 5. BUSCO I
-To determine the quality (completeness) of our assemblies we followed up by running [BUSCO](https://busco.ezlab.org/)([Seppey *et al* 2019](https://link.springer.com/protocol/10.1007/978-1-4939-9173-0_14)). using the ‘eukaryota_odb10’ reference set.
-See [BUSCO_I](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/04_BUSCO_I) for a more in-depth overview of what we did.
+To determine the quality (completeness) of our assemblies we followed up by running [BUSCO](https://busco.ezlab.org/) ([Seppey *et al* 2019](https://link.springer.com/protocol/10.1007/978-1-4939-9173-0_14)). using the ‘eukaryota_odb10’ reference set. <br/>See [BUSCO_I](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/04_BUSCO_I) for a more in-depth overview of what we did.

 ## 6. TransDecoder
 After getting the SuperTranscript and confirming they are above the completeness threshold (70%) we continued with obtaining the proteins with [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki) ([Haas, BJ](https://github.com/TransDecoder/TransDecoder))